Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-extend-excel.md

 # Extend Excel functionality

-This article builds upon the information in the [Excel add-ins overview](excel-add-ins-overview.md?product=excel) by providing more information about the ways an add-in can extend the functionality of Excel.
+In addition to interacting with the content in a workbook, an Excel add-in can add custom ribbon buttons or menu commands, insert task panes, open dialog boxes, and even embed rich, web-based content directly into a worksheet.

 ## Add-in commands